 There are many other Cheapo tales to relate, but so little space.

 Great days, a shop I thought would be there for ever, has gone for ever instead.

 Thanks also to the anonymous contributor who shared this memory of Phil:

 I loved frequenting this treasure trove of musical formats.
 I must've bought at least fifty cassettes here throughout my visits, and remember "miserable Phil" well.
 He was an enigma, ushering and disappearing between the floors and counters beyond the mountains of yet-to-be priced-up boxes of stock.
 I'd often quake with fear to ask 'that man' to open the locked cassette cases (I'd often take interest in one or two cassettes per case, which I knew greatly irritated him when asking for his 'assistance' to continually open them to remove the cassettes - only for me to put them back after inspection!
 Not a good move.
 On one occasion, I did have the recourse to get Phil to re-open a case I'd already asked him to do earlier.
 He stood next to me and said "now are you gonna buy a f**king tape this time or not?".
 Nice.
 Customer care was not the man's strong point.
 That said, I admired his indomitable spirit; having to endure hour upon hour bypassing the catacombs on a daily basis without natural light would make anyone cranky.
 I was always polite and made my entrance a happy one, and kind of believe he missed me each time I left.
 After all, I was spending serious money in there sometimes.
 I did buy some truly rare gems in there, including rare 'trunk-sold' LA hip hop tapes, as well as promo CD's I've not seen since.
 Rarities that'd make Discogs experts shudder in envy.
 Great days, sadly missed.
 Phil, Rest in Peace, you grumpy old sod.

-More memories of others can be found here.
+Memories of others people's experiences of Cheapo can be found here.